Lewis Cleale: Career

-In 2011, Cleale starred in the original Broadway cast members of The Book of Mormon, playing roles such as Elder Price's Dad, Joseph Smith and others.
-He is still in the show as of April 2022.
+In 2011, Cleale starred in the original Broadway cast of The Book of Mormon, playing roles that including the Mission President, Joseph Smith and others.
+As of 2025, he remained the longest serving original principal cast member and departed the show on October 26.

 In Washington, D.C., Cleale portrayed John Adams in 1776 at Ford's Theatre and Giorgio in Stephen Sondheim's Passion at the Signature Theatre, for which he won the 1997 Helen Hayes Award for "Outstanding Lead Actor in a Resident Musical".
 In May 2009, he played the lead in the new musical Giant, based on Edna Ferber's novel of the same name, at the Signature Theatre.

 Cleale has also performed leading roles at Goodspeed Opera, George Street Playhouse, Cleveland Opera, Actors Theatre of Louisville, Long Beach Civic Light Opera, and The Muny in St. Louis.

 Tours and recordings

 In 1999-2000, Cleale portrayed Joe Gillis opposite Petula Clark's Norma Desmond in the national tour of Sunset Boulevard, and in 2002 went on the road again as Lieut.
 Joe Cable in South Pacific opposite Robert Goulet.

 Cleale's recordings include William Finn's Infinite Joy, Adam Guettel's Myths and Hymns, the RCA Victor anthology Great Musicals, and the original cast albums of Once Upon a Mattress, Swinging on a Star, Call Me Madam, and Amour.